Regulatory Compliance

 Furniture Stability

-For two decades the American Home Furnishings Alliance (AHFA) has supported efforts to improve furniture stability and has worked to educate its members as well as the broader residential furniture industry about efforts to improve furniture stability.
+For more than two decades the American Home Furnishings Alliance (AHFA) has supported efforts to improve furniture stability and has worked to educate its members as well as the broader residential furniture industry about the hazard of unstable clothing storage units.

 According to data reported annually by the U.S. Consumer Product Safety Commission (CPSC), approximately 100 children died from 2000 to 2021 when clothing storage furniture fell over on them.
 Another 170 died during the same period when furniture plus a TV on the furniture fell at the same time.